This post contains affiliate links. Please see our disclosure policy.

 - 1/4 to 1/2 cup shredded carrots

-- 1 tsp dried basil or use 2 tbsp fresh
+- 1 teaspoon dried basil, or use 2 tablespoons fresh

-- 18 to 20 oz low sodium marinara or pasta sauce or tomato sauce , or use 28 oz diced tomatoes
+- 18 to 20 ounces low sodium marinara , or pasta sauce or tomato sauce or use 28 oz diced tomatoes

-- 1/2 tsp salt, depends on the salt content of the sauce.
+- 1/2 teaspoon salt, depends on the salt content of the sauce.
 Use less and add more later to taste

-- a good dash of black pepper and red pepper flakes
+- dash black pepper and red pepper flakes

-- Chopped fresh basil and vegan Parmesan for garnish
+- fresh basil and vegan Parmesan, for garnish

 Instructions

-- Cook the Spaghetti according to instructions on the package.
-Drain, rinse and cold water and set aside.
+- Cook the spaghetti according to instructions on the package.
+Drain, rinse with cold water, and set aside.

-- Meanwhile Wash the lentils, drain and add to pot with 2 cups of water.
-Cook over medium heat for 11 to 13 mins or until aldente.
+- Meanwhile, wash the lentils, drain, and add them to a pot with 2 cups of water.
+Cook over medium heat for 11 to 13 mins, or until al dente.
 The water will start boiling half way through.
 Stir once in between to cook evenly.
-Drain if there is too much water (if it’s just a few tablespoons, no need to drain) Set aside. ( Or use 1.5 cups cooked or canned drained lentils, or cooked split peas of choice)
+Drain if there is too much water (If it’s just a few tablespoons, no need to drain).
+Set aside.

-- Make the sauce: Heat a skillet over medium heat.
-Add the oil, garlic and onion.
-Add a good dash of salt and cook for 4 minutes or until onion starts to turn translucent.
+- Heat a skillet over medium heat.
+Add the oil, and once the oil is hot, add the garlic, onion, and a good dash of salt.
+Cook for 4 minutes, or until onion starts to turn translucent.
 Add a splash of water in between to help onions cook evenly.
-Add tomato paste and wine or balsamic vinegar.
+Add the tomato paste and wine or balsamic vinegar.
 Mix and cook for a minute to roast the tomato paste.
 Add mushroom, carrots, herbs and a good pinch of salt.
-Cover and Cook for 5 minutes.
+Cover and cook for 5 minutes.
 Stir once in between and add a splash of water if needed.

-- Add the marinara/tomato sauce, salt, pepper, and mix in.
-Bring to a boil, simmer for 5 minutes (If using diced tomatoes, double the herbs, and cook for 10 to 15 minutes.
-Mash the large pieces of the tomatoes and continue).
+- Add the marinara/tomato sauce, nutritional yeast, salt, black and red pepper, and mix in.
+Bring to a boil, and simmer for 5 minutes.
+(If using diced tomatoes, double the herbs, and cook for 10 to 15 minutes.
+Mash the large pieces of the tomatoes and continue.)

-- Fold in the cooked lentils and mix well. (add 1 tbsp tomato paste if the mixture is not tomatoey enough).
+- Fold in the cooked lentils, and mix well.
+Add another 1 tablespoon tomato paste, if the mixture is not tomatoey enough.
 Cook for 5 minutes.
 Taste and adjust flavor.
 Adjust consistency by adding more water if needed.
 Then cover, reduce heat to low and simmer for another 5 minutes.

-- Garnish with fresh basil and optional vegan parm.
+- Garnish with fresh basil and vegan parmesan.
 Serve over cooked spaghetti, pasta or mashed potato/root veggies or roasted veggies.

 Video